esphome/build-action/README.md

 ```

-This action is used by the [ESPHome workflow](https://github.com/esphome/workflows/blob/main/.github/workflows/publish.yml) that is used to compile firmware and publish simple GitHub pages sites for projects.
+This action is used by the [ESPHome publish workflow](https://github.com/esphome/workflows/blob/main/.github/workflows/publish.yml) that is used to compile firmware and publish simple GitHub pages sites for projects.

 ## Inputs